As temperatures drop, many Sacramento homeowners will notice that their energy bills are increasing as they use their heating systems more.

 Light a match and the rising hot air will pull surrounding cooler air into the matching flame.
 Heat the room, and the rising hot air will bring cold air out of the property.
 It’s a physical concept called “stack effect.”
 To defeat it, cold air will come into your home, like under a door to the outside.

 Seal this gap with a “door snake,” a long thin sack of cloth, like a bean bag.
 Fill it with dried peas or rice, to make it strong enough to remain in place.
 You may use scrap fabrics to sew one.
 You can also maintain the heat where it is needed by making sure that some of the interior doors, such as those leading to the hallways or near the stairs, are kept closed.
 This shuts down natural air passageways so that they can’t function as chimneys, enabling warm air to escape through the home.
+Also, our friends at LMS Garage Doors, who provide the best garage door services in Sacramento, recommend investing in an insulated garage door!
+This will keep your home warm during the winter.

 If you sense cold air drifting under a door leading out and find that using a door snake is uncomfortable (see item #6), mount a nylon door sweeper.
 Our Sacramento heating installation experts explain that this long thin broom, like a vinyl-and-pile attachment, is mounted along the bottom inner edge of the frame.
 Cut the sweep to match the hacksaw and lock it in place with four or five wood screws.